simsaens/StretchyLayout/README.md

 lowest priority constraint in order to solve the system.
 It will break the top constraint and our scrolling behaviour will revert to normal, allowing us to scroll up and read the text.

+(Note that you can also remove the height constraint in this instance and simply set the top constraint priority to `.high`.
+This will allow iOS to break the top constraint *and* compress the image view to zero height.
+Given the `.scaleAspectFill` content mode, this creates a parallax-like effect.
+Try it out!)

 > Note: To get the code at this point do `git checkout Step-3`